Highlands region records ‘upwards’ trend in usage of suicide prevention app

 He was awarded an OBE in the Queen’s New Year Honours List 2011 for services to healthcare.

-Margaret leads the national Digital health and Care Fest in Scotland, proving a national and international focus to developments in Scotland.
-She is active in the European arena and is responsible for the International Engagement Team for digital health and care.
-Margaret was a finalist in Digital Leaders (UK) 2019.
+Margaret leads the national Digital Health and Care Fest proving a national and international focus to developments in Scotland.
+She is also involved in international projects and collaborations.

 Dr Chris Williams is the Joint Chair of the Royal College of General Practitioners in Scotland and a salaried GP based in Grantown-on-Spey.